proact-de/distkeys/README.md

 		StrictHostKeyChecking no
 		IdentityFile ~/.ssh/tmx_rsa

-Then, `multikeys.rb -F ~/.ssh/multikeys.config -h <hostlist> <action>` will cause multikeys to enable agent forwarding and compression, disable strict host key checking and using `~/.ssh/tmx_rsa` as SSH identity file.
+Then, `distkeys -F ~/.ssh/distkeys.config -h <hostlist> <action>` will cause Distkeys to enable agent forwarding and compression, disable strict host key checking and using `~/.ssh/tmx_rsa` as SSH identity file.

 See the `ssh_config(5)` manpage for details about available configuration